Basic of Macroeconomics - a subject offered in English 330-ES1-2MKR1#E

 Field: economic sciences; science discipline: economics

-prerequisites: knowledge of the basics of microeconomics
+Prerequisites: knowledge of the basics of microeconomics

-Student's workload:
+Student workload:

-Participation in lectures 15 h
+Participation in lectures – 15 hours

-Participation in exercises 15 h
+Participation in classes – 15 hours

-Preparation for the test 10 h
+Preparation for the midterm test – 10 hours

-Total effort: 75 hours (1 ECTS = 25 hours)
+Total workload: 75 hours (1 ECTS = 25 hours)

 Quantitative indicators:

-Student workload related to the classes:
+Student workload related to classes:

 |